vodvlad/YtmBot/README.md

 * Find an authenticated POST request.
 The simplest way is to filter by ***/browse*** using the search bar of the developer tools.
 If you don’t see the request, try scrolling down a bit or clicking on the library button in the top bar.

 ![image](https://user-images.githubusercontent.com/20659925/178163481-ee1e4127-3cfd-4c18-a11f-d1138fb5018e.png)
+* Click on the Name of any matching request.
+In the “Headers” tab, scroll to the section “Request headers” and copy everything starting from “accept: */*” to the end of the section

 ![image](https://user-images.githubusercontent.com/20659925/178163502-ab512085-0f53-47c2-8dd3-805e0538dc1f.png)